 MSI has packed lots of other thoughtful touches here, like a fully-adjustable stand, a headphone stand that telescopes out of the left of the monitor, and a great joystick to navigate the OSD, eschewing the usually annoying buttons on most monitors.

-The only minor issue I have is that because it’s only 1080p on a 27-inch panel, if you’re sensitive to pixel pitch like I am, you’ll see the individual pixels.
+The only minor issue I have is that because it’s only 1080p on a 27-inch panel, and while there’s no monitor ghosting, if you’re sensitive to pixel pitch like I am, you’ll see the individual pixels.
 That’s not really an issue while in-game, but you will notice it if you use the monitor for office documents or other productive work.

 The other thing to note, if you notice text being distorted, turn off any image sharpening and other similar tools in the OSD.
 That’ll have text looking crisp again.